New Jersey Economic Development Authority

 1.1 PROJECT DESCRIPTION AND SITE LOCATION

-The premises is located at John Fitch Place in the City of Trenton and is owned by the State of New Jersey, Department of Treasury, Division of Property Management and Construction.
-The Project is the construction of a 210,000 s.f., 8 floor State office building, including associated site work and parking.
+The premises/site is located at the corner of West Hanover Street and North Willow Street in the City of Trenton and is owned by the State of New Jersey, Department of Treasury, Division of Property Management and Construction.
+The Project is the construction of a 209,000 s.f., 6 floor State office building, including 3,500 s.f. mixed use space on the first floor, sidewalk improvements along property frontage, and improvements to the pedestrian crosswalks at the West Hanover Street and Capitol Street corners of the property.
 Please see Exhibit A.

 It is anticipated that one or more Artist finalists, or Artist finalists in joint venture, will be providing the services identified in this Request for this Arts Inclusion opportunity.